Comment on page

 You can perform the computation, as well:

-Then, send the serialized public result back to the client, so they can decrypt it and get the result of the computation.
+Then, send the serialized result back to the client.
+After this, the client can decrypt to receive the result of the computation.

-Once you have received the public result of the computation from the server, you can deserialize it:
+Once you have received the serialized result of the computation from the server, you can deserialize it: